LubnaSAP/LubnaSAP/README.md

-- 👋 Hi, I’m @LubnaSAP
+- 👋 Hi, I’m @LubnaSAP AKA Lubna Abdul.
 - 👀 I’m interested in Computational Cognitive Neurocience, parallely I also apply some Machine learning tools to Neuroscience in an attemtp to further invetsigate cognitve behaviours or neural patterns.
 - 🌱 I’m currently learning about:
     - 1) the computations behind Episodic Inference Memory model.